 Inefficiencies surrounding data transformation have long plagued IT teams, most of whom still rely on ETL (Extract, Transform, Load) and ELT (Extract, Load, Transform) to map the connections between data sources and make the data available for analytics.

-Many businesses are foregoing ETL and ELT entirely and turning instead to Direct Data Mapping.
-In this eBook, we’ll discuss how Direct Data Mapping transcends its ETL and ELT predecessors, discussing, among other subjects:
+In this eBook, we’ll discuss how DDM transcends its ETL and ELT predecessors, including:

-- The pros and cons of third normal form databases
+- The pros and cons of 3NF databases

-- The major differences between ETL and ELT and their significant features
+- The pros, cons and differences between ETL and ELT